awkure/nnerd/README.rst

     $ git clone https://github.com/awkure/nnerd
     $ cd nnerd
-    $ pip install -r requirements.txt
+    $ make

 Starting
 --------
-Edit `config/config.py`, add your audio data inside `data/` directory and then start the network
+Edit `config/config.py`, then add your audio data inside `data/` directory and then start the network

 .. code:: shell

-    $ python3 start.py
+    $ make run

-After training the model would be saved inside `models/` folder you can visualize its history errors and weights (absolutely useless)
+After training the model would be saved inside `models/` folder you can visualize its history errors and weights using plotly.

 .. code:: shell

-    $ python3 visualize_model.py
+    $ make visualization

 TODO:
 -----
-#. ⬜ Multithreading
+#. - Multithreading
-#. ⬜ Channels
+#. - Audio channels
-#. ⬜ More continuously refactoring
+#. - More continuously refactoring
-#. ☑ Visualization
+#. + Visualization
+#. - Add optimizers
-#. ⬜ Optimizers
+#. - Documentation